 You should experience more pain biting with the canine tooth than with the incisors… Why?

-The incisor teeth are intended to not only incise (cut) food, but to be “hardness monitors” of what you’re biting into.
+The incisor teeth are intended to not only incise (cut) food but to be “hardness monitors” of what you’re biting into.
 They help you know whether something will be too hard to chew.

 Because the intensity of muscular activity created once the canine teeth have been engaged is under less voluntary control, the contacting canine teeth encourage jaw clenching.

-1. A full coverage splint that is intended to mimic the thickness of the intended space between the teeth when the jaw musculature is supposed to be at rest provides both canine and posterior teeth contact, thereby allowing for perpetuation of parafunctional muscular activity.
+1. A full coverage splint that is intended to mimic the thickness of the intended space between the teeth when the jaw musculature is supposed to be at rest provides both canine and posterior teeth contact, thereby allowing for a perpetuation of parafunctional muscular activity.

 2. The splint can alter the clenching intensity by adapting its thickness, depending on the amount of pressure applied to particular teeth.
 If contacts are “heavier” in the molar region, clenching intensity can be inhibited.
 Alternatively, if contacting is prevalent in the canine region, clenching is reflexive.